 The Abyss Opens Up in Great Tribulation

 The abyss mentioned in Luke 8:31 and Matthew 8:29 is opened up for all of the most evil and destructive of these fallen angels (the worst of the demons) to punish those who refused to repent before the Great Tribulations began.
-The church is gone by now.
+The church have gone by now.
 Revelation 9:1-3, 10-11 speaks of these wicked spirits: “The fifth angel sounded his trumpet, and I saw a star that had fallen from the sky to the earth.
 The star was given the key to the shaft of the Abyss.
 When he opened the Abyss, smoke rose from it like the smoke from a gigantic furnace.
 The sun and sky were darkened by the smoke from the Abyss.
 And out of the smoke locusts came down on the earth and were given power like that of scorpions of the earth.
 They had tails with stingers, like scorpions, and in their tails they had power to torment people for five months.
 They had as king over them the angel of the Abyss, whose name in Hebrew is Abaddon and in Greek is Apollyon (that is, Destroyer).”

 These now incarcerated wicked spirits (demons) are awaiting their final judgment and know that they will ultimately be cast into the lake of fire along with Satan (Rev 20:10) so they will be filled with sheer rage when they are released because they hate humans.
 Their can not harm the believers so they take out their insane anger on the unrepentant, who are also ultimately headed to the lake of fire (Rev 20:15).

 Hell Was Not Made for Humans